The Way of the Strong!

 Every Master was, at one time, a slave, and one among the masses.
 All of us start from the bottom.
 That is how we reach the top, by starting at the bottom and gradually working ourselves up the Great Mountain of Success.
 And what is the key factor to climbing upward?
 Realizing one's True Will.
 Every step on the Mountain of Success is but an extension of this fundamental principle of progress.
 The more responsibility we accept for our life, the more control we gain over our life.
 That is a simple and self-evident fact of Nature.
 Shall we live at the mercy of external conditions and other people or shall we take charge of our own life?
 Shall we be the pathetic prey of ignorance and bondage or the joyous children of knowledge and liberty?
 It is for us to determine.
 It is for us to know and to act.

 Copyright © 1990.

 This document may be printed

 and copied for personal use and/or posted

-and used on the Internet without modifying the original text of the document in
+and shared on the Internet without modifying the original text of the document in

 any way, shape or form.
 The author and copyright information must remain intact.